-Like culverts, stormwater sewer systems across Berkshire County were designed for lower flow and less intense storms.
+Like culverts, stormwater and sanitary sewer systems across Berkshire County were designed for lower flow and less intense storms.
 As a result, systems sometimes contribute to flooding, even in areas outside the 100-year floodplain.
-These areas are not insured through the National Flood Insurance Program, and thus cannot seek compensation for damages.
-Many communities are exploring green infrastructure solutions and requiring low-impact development (LID) in new construction to address flooding by infiltrating more stormwater, reducing the load on stormwater systems.
-Five communities in Berkshire County have systems regulated under the EPA Clean Water Act's National Pollution Discharge and Elimination System (NPDES) and the state's Municipal Separate Storm Sewer System (MS4) General Permit.
-These communities have set a higher standard around stormwater pollution and are thus more resilient to climate change events.
+These areas are not insured through the National Flood Insurance Program and thus cannot seek compensation for damages.
+Many communities are exploring green infrastructure solutions and requiring low-impact development in new construction to reduce the load on these systems.
+Five communities in Berkshire County have systems regulated under the EPA Clean Water Act's National Pollution Discharge and Elimination System and the state's Municipal Separate Storm Sewer System General Permit.
+These communities have set a higher standard around reducing stormwater pollution and are thus more resilient.